-The 1997-1998 Graduate Schools Catalog lists the prerequisites for this course as CS 4/5101 Computer Organization and Architecture; equivalent courses taken elsewhere are also acceptable.
-It would be helpful if you have at least a slight background in logic design, although that background is not strictly necessary.
+The 1999-2000 Undergraduate Catalog lists the prerequisites for this course as CS 4/5101 Computer Architecture; an equivalent course taken elsewhere is also acceptable.

 Course Overview

 The goal of this course is to provide a "computer science"-oriented introduction to VLSI design.